 In an increasingly complex environment, it is vital that you decide on your strategy, standardize wherever possible, document clearly and accept the fact that some things do not fit the standard, in which case you make sure the exception is clearly justified and documented.

 For example, do you have a SAN consisting of a single fabric or dual-redundant fabrics?
 Do you dual-attach everything or only those devices that need the higher levels of high availability (HA)?
 This decision is becoming a non-argument.
 The cost of HBAs and the per-port costs of switches have decreased steadily, and the incremental cost of doing things properly is small compared to the cost savings of standardization.
 Therefore, I would recommend in almost every single case that you use two fabrics and that the two fabrics should be configured identically.
-Every server should have two HBAs, one connected to each fabric, etc. This gives you consistency so that your documentation is
+Every server should have two HBAs, one connected to each fabric, etc. This gives you consistency so that your documentation is simpler, your management procedures are simpler and TCO is reduced.

 There are exceptions today.
 In general, dual-connection, direct-Fibre Channel-attach tape drives offers limited benefit -- at least until the backup software world catches up.
 And of course, if you are connecting tape libraries through Fibre to a SCSI router, then this will also tend to lead to single connect.